trychlos/pwix-field/README.md

 - to a `SimpleSchema` collection schema through the `Field.ISchema` interface
 - to a [`Datatable`](https://datatables.net) tabular display
-- to the `Forms.Checker` class provided by `pwix:forms`.
+- to the `Forms.Checker` class provided by `pwix:forms`
+- as a help memento with `help_`-prefixed keys.

-A `Field.Def` is instanciated with an object with some specific keys:
+A `Field.Def` is instanciated with an object with some specific keys, depending of the target usage:

+- Mongo schema

+    All `SimpleSchema` keys can be set in this field definition, and will be passed to the `SimpleSchema()` instanciation.

+    Some particular keys are defined and are considered here:

     - `name`

-    optional, the name of the field.
+        Optional, the name of the field.

-    When set, defines a field in the collection schema, a column in the tabular display, an input element in the edition panel.

-    If not set, then there will NOT be any field defined in the Mongo collection.
+        Though this field is optional at the `Field.Def` level, it is mandatory to trigger a schema definition.
+In other words, `Field.Def` definitions are just ignored from schema point of view if no `name` is set.

+    - `schema`

+        When `false`, ignore this `Field.Def` definition from schema point of view **even if a `name` is set**.

+- Tabular display

+    Tabular display is managed through [`Datatable`](https://datatables.net).

+    The `Field.Def` definitions are used to build the `columns` definition argument at `Tabular.Table` instanciation time.
+All arguments accepted in this `columns` definition can be provided here, with a `dt_` prefix, plus following keys:

     - `dt_tabular`

-    optional, whether to have this field in the columns of a tabular display, defaulting to `true`.
+        Optional, whether to have this field in the columns of a tabular display, defaulting to `true`.

         The whole field definition is ignored from tabular point of view when `dt_tabular` is false.

     - `dt_data`

-    optional, whether to have this field as a data subscription in a tabular display, defaulting to `true` if a `name` is set.
+        Optional, whether to have this field as a data subscription in a tabular display, defaulting to `true` if a `name` is set.

         A named field defaults to be subscribed to by a tabular display.
 This option prevents to have a useless data subscription.

-All `SimpleSchema` keys can be set in this field definition, and will be passed to the `SimpleSchema()` instanciation.

-All `Datatables` column options are to be be passed with a `dt_` prefix.
+    - `dt_template`

+    - `dt_templateContext`

+        Replace the `tmpl` and `tmplContext` defined by `aldeed:tabular` with same mean and usage.

+- Forms usage

     All `Forms.Checker` keys must be passed with a `form_` prefix.
+All fields are considered unless a `form = false` is specified.

+    See `pwix:forms` documentation for the list of available keys.

 ###### Methods